arduino-libraries/Arduino_EMBRYO_2/README.md

 * Motion control + Arduino programming I
 * Motion control + Arduino programming II
 * Practicum 4: Single motor programming
-* Practicum 4: Single motor programming
+* Practicum 5: Multi motor programming

 **Note:** This library will only be maintained by its users and not by Arduino from January 2022.